Kimberly-Yang/APL-Affiliation-searches/README.md

 AF-ID("Johns Hopkins Applied Physics Laboratory" 106441553)  AND ((PUBYEAR IS 2016) OR (PUBYEAR IS 2017)) yields 1 result only for 2016

+Could also try AUTHCOLLAB("applied physics lab" OR "applied physics laboratory" OR "APL") although yields only 1 result for 1975

 Web of Science search